 Her father looked as he grabbed the lock at the gate.
-He was a handsome, broad-shouldered man with hard lines in his face, all the moreso these days.
+He was a handsome, broad-shouldered man with hard lines in his face that were deeper these days.
 His unkempt hair spoke of ill sleep as well.

 “Shouldn’t you be dressed for graduation?” he asked her with a glance.
 “Give me just a moment.
 I’ll drive you to school.”

 “I don’t really feel like going,” Rose admitted.
 “I was thinking of visiting the Wellington’s instead.”
 It wasn’t the whole truth, but it wasn’t a lie and her father was owed that much respect.

 Glenwood Thorne smiled.
 A soft expression eased the harsh lines of age in his face.
 He nodded and gave her a little wave.
 “Take your time then, Rose,” he said.
 “Give Pastor my love.”

 Pastor Wellington had been her friend since childhood.
 Unlikely and unhappy circumstances had thrown them together, but the connection they’d forged was a strong one.
 It’d had to be, with so few visits in over a year, what with her—no, his, she corrected herself reluctantly—time in the hospital and her own time in mourning.
 It would be good to stop in again, to just see him alive, though she had other plans too, other things that had to be asked, things her father wouldn’t understand.

 Rose turned down the next street.
 A number of stores along the lane were permanently closed, boarded up with fading For Sale signs; but those that were in business were already opening in the gray dawn light to make the most of the day.

 She stopped in front of the old appliance store where televisions stood on display at a window.
 A small grate was built into the window so the sound would carry through.
 Not many families owned a television these days, so a few people were lingering and then leaving as they went about their morning business as well.
 Curious, Rose crossed the street.